Strážske

 Strážske ([ˈstraːʂske]; Straschke (rare); Őrmező) is a small town and municipality in Michalovce District in the Kosice Region of eastern Slovakia.
-It is located in the most northern part of Michalovce District.
+It is located in the northernmost part of Michalovce District.

 History

 In historical records the town was first mentioned in 1337.
+Before the establishment of independent Czechoslovakia in 1918, it was part of Zemplén County within the Kingdom of Hungary.

 Geography

 The town lies at an elevation of 135 metres and covers an area of 24773 km2.
 The municipality has a population of about 4,289 people.
 The town lies on the Laborec River.

 Demographics

 According to the 2001 census, the town had 4,474 inhabitants.
 96.38% of inhabitants were Slovaks, 1.07% Roma, 0.87% Czechs, 0.45% Rusyns and 0.40% Ukrainian.
 The religious makeup was 63.59% Roman Catholics, 21.77% Greek Catholics, 7.58% people with no religious affiliation, 2.82% Orthodox and 1.41% Lutherans.

 Government

 The town has its own birth registry and police force.

 Economy and facilities

 Chemko is chemical plant which produced polychlorinated biphenyls PCBs) (until 1984) and contaminated a large part of East Slovakia, especially sediments of Laborec river and reservoir Zemplínska šírava.

 The town has a number of food stores, a doctors' surgery, an outpatient facility for children and adolescents, and a resident dentist.
 It also has a Slovak commercial bank and insurance company.